atomist/org-visualizer/README.md

 This project focuses on the visualization use case.

-Analysis is extensible using the Atomist `Project` API.
-There is out of the box support for investigating the following aspects of your project:
+There is out of the box
+support for investigating the following aspects of your project:

 - TypeScript level